-The root of that concern probably lies in the definition of ‘wirehouse’, which takes its meaning from before the era of wireless communications, when telegraph wires and telephone lines connected brokers to the main office to get stock quotes and market news for their clients.
+The root of that concern may lie in the definition of ‘wirehouse’ which takes its meaning from before the era of wireless communications, when telegraph wires and telephone lines connected brokers to the main office to get stock quotes and market news for their clients.
 Investopedia writes that “Today, the internet has made it possible for these institutions to communicate and transmit data wirelessly; however, many large brokerages are still referred to as wirehouses because of the substantial impact wire communication had on their operations.”

-However, the reality is that independent financial advisors can have it both ways: The ability to run their own business to maximize their client’s interests with all the resources to which they have grown accustomed working for a large firm.
-Cutter & Company, a Registered Broker-Dealer and Investment Advisor, has had a strategic clearing relationship for nearly 20 years with a wirehouse custodian.
+The reality is that independent financial advisors can have it both ways: The ability to run their own business to maximize their client’s interests with all the resources to which they have grown accustomed working for a large firm.
+Cutter & Company, a Registered Broker-Dealer and Investment Advisor, has a strategic clearing relationship with a wirehouse custodian.
 The relationship provides total confidence that trades get executed promptly and accurately for our independent financial advisors.
 The details can be found at the Clearing Partners section on our web site.
 This relationship provides access to the products, research tools and resources necessary to run an independent practice efficiently and develop customized client solutions.

-The same article posed the fundamental question in its headline: “Is the transition to independence worth it?”
 The list of compelling arguments to consider establishing an independent firm is lengthy.
 If you wish to discuss some of them in greater detail, don’t hesitate to contact Cutter & Company directly.